lsst-sims/sims_phosim_pythoncontrol/README.txt

 Tag	  ImSim Rev    ImSim Tag  Notes:
 ------	  ---------    ---------  --------------------------------------------
 v-1.0	  23580	       none	  Compatable w/ Nicole's documented version
-				  except that it uses .cfg file and not .paf
+				  except that it uses .cfg file and not .paf.
+In this version, the
+				  Python control files must be run
+				  from the root of the ImSim source tree.

+v-1.1     25315        v-2.2.1    Still compatable with Nicole's documented
+				  version (except for using .cfg files)
+				  but works with ImSim tag v-2.2.1 *and*
+				  Python files can reside in a separate directory.